Canada–Caribbean relations: History

 New France and the French colonies in the Caribbean enjoyed a flourishing trade in the first part of the eighteenth century, with the fortress of Louisbourg acting as an important trading centre linking New France, the Caribbean and France.
-When Britain gained control over the northern half of the continent, these relations were largely severed as trade between North America and the British Caribbean holdings went almost exclusively through U.S. ports, especially Boston.
+When the United Kingdom gained control over the northern half of the continent, these relations were largely severed as trade between North America and the British Caribbean holdings went almost exclusively through U.S. ports, especially Boston.

 With the American Revolution, the Americans were, in theory, to be shut out of the British colonies by the Navigation Acts and other British laws.
 Canadian merchants, especially those based in Halifax, Nova Scotia, strove to become the new leading trading partners.
 The trade with the Caribbean did become an important one for Halifax, but the British laws could do little to prevent American traders from continuing to play a central role.
 The merchants of the West Indies preferred dealing with the United States, which produced a greater variety of goods at lower prices than the Canadians.
 The weak Spanish Empire could do even less than the British to keep out foreign traders, and Canadian trade with Cuba and other Spanish holdings also rose in prominence.
 This trade peaked in the years immediately before Canadian Confederation.
 Canada shipped flour, corn, timber, and fish to the Caribbean, while sugar and rum moved north.
 In the Maritimes a prosperous sugar refining and rum industry arose based on these imports.

 Also of historical importance was the military relationship between British colonies in the Caribbean and Canada.
 Halifax was the major North American British naval base, and British warships frequently travelled between it and the Caribbean.
 In both the First and Second World Wars Canadian troops were moved to the Caribbean to replace British forces that were needed in other theatres.
 Canadian troops in particular were stationed in Saint Lucia to protect against attacks by the German military during the first World War.

-While the relationship with the United States and with Britain continued to be the most important ones to the British colonies of the West Indies, there were also growing concerns about American domination and Canada was seen as an important counterbalance.
+While the relationship with the United States and with the United Kingdom continued to be the most important ones to the British colonies of the West Indies, there were also growing concerns about American domination and Canada was seen as an important counterbalance.
 The United States imposed high import duties, and greatly favoured its domestic sugar industry over that of its southern neighbours.